bcgov/cas-registration/docs/compliance/penalties.md

 GGEAPAR Interest will generate a penalty invoice calculated from Dec 1 2026 to March 15 2027 @ Prime + 3%
 ```

-## How does BCIERS calculate penalties
+## How Does BCIERS Calculate Penalties

-- During our overnight processes, each obligation invoice is inspected by the system to see if it has recently been paid (elicensing_invoice.fee_amount_balance == $0.00) and if a penalty or penalties should be applied.
+- During our overnight processes, each obligation invoice is inspected by the system to see if it has recently been paid (eLicensing_invoice.fee_amount_balance == $0.00) and if a penalty or penalties should be applied.
 - If, after looking at the type of obligation (supplementary vs initial), the related due dates & the balance owing on the obligation, the system determines that a penalty should be created; the overnight process will call [PenaltyCalculationService.create_penalty()](../../bc_obps/compliance/service/penalty_calculation_service.py) with the appropriate parameters for the penalty type.
 - The PenaltyCalculationService will create one CompliancePenalty record & several CompliancePenaltyAccrual records (one accrual record for each day that the calculation ran).
 - The PenaltyCalculationService will make an API call to eLicensing to create an invoice for the total penalty amount owing